Jeffrey Morais

 Welcome Traveler.

-I am the Head of Quantum Software at BTQ and am an MSc student in theoretical physics at the University of Victoria.
+I am the Head of Quantum Software at BTQ and an MSc student in theoretical physics at the University of Victoria.
 I formerly graduated with a BSc in honours physics at McGill University.

+My interests are deeply rooted in unraveling intricate problems, whether it’s describing our universe with quantum gravity or brain networks with topology.
 When my soul isn’t being consumed by physics, it’s being devoured by black holes.
 Also I hike & cook.

 Interests